 If your dishwasher sputters or grinds, something may be stuck in the chopper blade area.
 A buzzing refrigerator may mean that the compressor is ailing.
 A humming dryer could mean that there’s an object caught in its blower wheel.
 These conditions are difficult to diagnose without expert attention, according to Ailion, so consider calling a professional as soon as you hear the noises.

 Over time, sediment builds up on the bottom of a water heater as minerals precipitate out of the water and settle in the tank.
-Excessive accumulation it may produce a popping or rumbling sound, which should be your signal to call in a repair professional.
-Depending on the severity of the situation, flushing the inside of the tank may be enough to fix the problem, but it could also be time for a new heater.
+Excessive sediment accumulation may produce a popping or rumbling sound, which should be your signal to call in a repair professional.
+Depending on the severity of the situation, flushing the inside of the tank might be enough to fix the problem, but it could also be time for a new heater.
 Either way, this isn’t something you want to ignore.
-Fixing it could prevent water leaks, says Ailion.
+Fixing it could prevent water leaks, Ailion says.

 Improperly installed windows, worn weather stripping, changes in temperature and the simple passage of time can all cause an unwanted whistling inside the house.
 Not only is the sound annoying, it can also lead to energy waste.
 If you can’t find the source of the whistling yourself, consider hiring a professional to find and fix the problem.